Services & Personnel

 CenCom personnel are trained and certified in public safety communications through APCO International

-, emergency medical dispatch (EMD) through the National Academies of Emergency Dispatch
+, emergency medical dispatch (EMD) and emergency police dispatch (EPD) through the National Academies of Emergency Dispatch

 , CPR and first aid through the American Heart Association